Vlad-Dumitrescu/DT_split/README.md

 What also needs to be done is edit the first few lines of the first three modules, in order to help the macro find the correct WW file.

-Working with MacOS, I encountered many many issues along the way (Thank you Reddit for the help!!).
+Working with MacOS, I encountered many many issues along the way (Thank you /u/ITFuture for the help!!).

 Ultimately, I chose to have the macro save the new files to /Users/JohnDoe/Library/Containers/com.microsoft.Excel/Data/Documents/